mabrur-bing/Diffusion-Maps-Classical-Shadows/README.md

-# Diffusion-Maps-Classical-Shadows
+# Diffusion Maps of Classical-Shadows

-This repository contains a Jupyter Notebook that explores the application of diffusion maps to classical shadows in quantum computing.
+This repository contains a Jupyter Notebook that explores the application of diffusion maps to identify phases of a quantum system.
 Our work builds on the concept of classical shadows to efficiently chart phase diagrams of quantum systems by employing diffusion maps for dimensionality reduction and analysis.

 ## Getting Started